rhayes777/PyAutoFit/README.md

 # PyAutoFit

-**PyAutoFit** is a Python-based probablistic programming language that allows Bayesian inference techniques to be straightforwardly integrated into scientific modeling software.
+**PyAutoFit** is a Python-based probablistic programming language that allows Bayesian inference techniques to be straightforwardly integrated into scientific modeling software. **PyAutoFit** specializes in:

-In contrast to libraries such as [PyMC3](https://github.com/pymc-devs/pymc3) and [STAN](https://github.com/stan-dev/stan), **PyAutoFit** specializes in:

-- **'Black box'** models with complex likelihood functions as opposed to structured graphical models.
+- **'Black box'** models with complex and expensive likelihood functions.
+- Fitting **many different model parametrizations** to a data-set.
 - Modeling **extremely large-datasets** with a homogenous fitting procedure.
-- Fitting **many different model parametrizations** to the same data.
 - Automating complex model-fitting tasks via **transdimensional model-fitting pipelines**.

 ## API Overview